 1. Developing a ‘Climate Emergency Plan’

 We have already taken our first steps towards becoming a carbon-neutral villa company with the help of independent sustainable consultancy, ecollective.
 Our sustainable mission statement is: “We believe in doing more and finding extraordinary, which is why we are committed to becoming the most environmentally progressive villa company in the world.
-By taking urgent action on climate change, our goal at Oliver’s Travels is to become carbon-neutral and be a force for positive change in the travel industry, and wider communities.”
+By making responsible decisions and taking urgent action on climate change, our goal at Oliver’s Travels is to become carbon-neutral and be a force for positive change in the travel industry, and wider communities.”
 You can find out more about our journey and work so far here.

 2. Share our commitment and progress publicly